 Within 60 days following submission of the application, the FDA reviews a BLA submitted to determine if it is substantially complete before the FDA accepts it for filing.
 The FDA may refuse to file any BLA that it deems incomplete or not properly reviewable at the time of submission and may request additional information.
 In this event, the BLA must be resubmitted with the additional information.
 Once a BLA has been accepted for filing, the FDA's goal is to review standard applications within ten months after the filing date, or, if the application qualifies for priority review, six months after the filing date.
-Priority review designation will direct overall attention and resources to the evaluation of applications for products that, if approved, would be significant improvements in the safety or effectiveness of the treatment, diagnosis, or prevention of serious conditions.
-In both standard and priority reviews, the review process is often significantly extended by FDA requests for additional information or clarification.
+Priority review designation will direct overall attention and resources to the evaluation of applications for products that, if approved, would represent significant improvements in the safety or effectiveness in the treatment, diagnosis, or prevention of serious conditions.
+In both standard and priority reviews, the review process can be extended by three months for the FDA to review and respond to new information deemed a major amendment to the application.
 The FDA reviews a BLA to determine, among other things, whether a product is safe, pure and potent and the facility in which it is manufactured, processed, packed, or held meets standards designed to assure the product's continued safety, purity and potency.
 The FDA may also convene an advisory committee to provide clinical insight on application review questions.
 The FDA is not bound by recommendations of an advisory committee, but it considers such recommendations when making decisions regarding approval.

 Before approving a BLA, the FDA will typically inspect the facility or facilities where the product is manufactured.
 The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP and adequate to assure consistent production of the product within required specifications.
 Additionally, before approving a BLA, the FDA will typically inspect one or more clinical sites to assure compliance with GCP.
-If the FDA determines that the application, manufacturing process or manufacturing facilities are not acceptable, it will outline the deficiencies in the submission and often will request additional testing or information.
-Notwithstanding the submission of any requested additional information, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.

 After the FDA evaluates a BLA and conducts inspections of manufacturing facilities where the investigational product and/or its drug substance will be produced, the FDA may issue an approval letter or a Complete Response Letter ("CRL").
 An approval letter authorizes commercial marketing of the product with specific prescribing information for specific indications.
-A CRL will describe all of the deficiencies that the FDA has identified in the BLA, except that where the FDA determines that the data supporting the application are inadequate to support approval, the FDA may issue the CRL without first conducting required inspections, testing submitted product lots, and/or reviewing proposed labeling.
-In issuing the CRL, the FDA may recommend actions that the applicant might take to place the BLA in condition for approval, including requests for additional information or clarification.
+A CRL will generally describe all of the deficiencies that the FDA has identified in the BLA, except that where the FDA determines that the data supporting the application are inadequate to support approval, the FDA may issue the CRL without first conducting required inspections, testing submitted product lots, and/or reviewing proposed labeling.
+In issuing the CRL, the FDA may recommend actions that the applicant might take to place a resubmitted BLA in condition for approval, including requests for additional clinical trials, or other significant and time-consuming requirements related to clinical trials, nonclinical studies or manufacturing.
 The FDA may delay or refuse approval of a BLA if applicable regulatory criteria are not satisfied, require additional testing or information and/or require post-marketing testing and surveillance to monitor safety or efficacy of a product.